DorHarizi/Dor_Harizi_2_Year_Ex1-oop_Python/README.md

 |**Calls_c**|		     |        | 775.8  | 831.1  |	505    |
 |**Calls_d**|		     |        | 775.8  | 831.1  |	505    |

  *Values were rounded to 1 digit after the decimal point.*
+ *- The buildings B1, B2 can be tested only on calls_a*

  ---